 With an international employee network of over 10,000, and a traditional manufacturing and industrial relations environment, as a partner to Airbus – no day is ever the same!

-Recently, Airbus recognised the need to provide a series of training sessions to support their employees in navigating the complex area of acceptable behaviours and maintaining dignity at work.
+Recently, Airbus recognised the need to provide a series of training sessions to support their employees in navigating the complex area of acceptable behaviours and maintaining dignity and respect at work.

 Solution: Training for the Better

 Always a challenging and thought-provoking topic, Vista spent time with the Airbus HR team – scoping and defining what the workshop should address.
 Relevance, authenticity and pragmatism were key, so we tailored the training to test their current mindsets in a way that recognised the challenging nature of this topic.
 In addition to this, we provided pragmatic ways forward, to make sure Airbus remained a fun and inclusive place to work.